hannesdatta/course-dprep/content/docs/building-blocks/automation/_index.md

 title: Workflow & Automation
 description: Automate your workflow with make
 bookCollapseSection: true
-draft: true
+draft: false
 ---

 # Automation

-This is an overview of all building blocks related to workflow management and automation:
+This is an overview of building blocks related to workflow management (e.g., using versioning) and automation (e.g., using `make`):

 {{<section>}}